AyeshaMahmud/project-inspector-gadget/README.md

 # project-inspector-gadget

-This project is brought to you by the fabulous team Klatch!
+This project is brought to you by the fabulous Team Klatch!

-The aim of this project is to help the city of Chicago prioritize which buildings to inspect.
+This project is focused on assisting the city of Chicago in prioritizing city buildings to inspect.